 "The privacy of correspondence, posts and telecommunications shall be inviolable. -- Restrictions may be ordered only pursuant to a law."

-But there is one exception: when someone is planning a crime, the police can read that individual's letters and messages and eavesdrop on his/her conversations.
+But there is one exception: when someone is planning a crime, the police can read that individual's letters and messages and and listen in on their conversations.
 Even then, the police need permission from a court to do so.
 The court allows such measures only if the police have sufficient reasons for suspicion.

 The BAMF has been assessing asylum seekers' cell phone data since 2017.
 It is legally controversial whether this is justified or a violation of the privacy of correspondence.
 So far, there is no resolution.